Board of Trustees for 2016-2018:

 - Vice President: Emily Lawsin (of Seattle, WA)

-- Secretary: Bobby Dalton G. Roy (of Mid-California, Sacramento-Delta)
+- Treasurer: Bobby Dalton G. Roy (of Mid-California, Sacramento-Delta)

 Maraming Salamat/Many thanks to the outgoing officers for their decades of service: Past Presidents Mel Orpilla, Dr. Joan May T. Cordova, and Evangeline Buell; Past Treasurer Fran Alayu Womack; and Past Secretaries Dr. Patricia Espiritu Halagao and Dr. Ronald S. Buenaventura.
 FANHS is grateful for all that you have done for our organization and all Filipino Americans.